Tetrakern/fictioneer/DOCUMENTATION.md

 Includes a tooltip modal for the wrapped content, indicated by a dotted underline.
 Just omit the shortcode block and write it directly into the text.
 You can format words or phrases inside the tooltip content as \***bold**\* or \_*italic*\_, and escape the special characters with a prefixed `$` sign (WP sanitized backslashes).
 This shortcode also works if your role lacks the shortcode capability.

+**Note:** You can technically use HTML in the shortcode content attribute, as far as the post sanitizer and the user role allows.
+However, this would need to be done in the code view and might break on subsequent saves.
+Also beware nested quotation marks and square brackets, which can break the shortcode — use [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Character_reference) instead.

 ```
 [fcnt content="This is a note."]note[/fcnt]
 ```